PMI-ACP Certification

 • Cycle Time = Flow Time

-• The acronym DEEP Detailed Appropriately, Estimable, Emergent, Prioritised.
-Split story into smaller stories.
+• The acronym DEEP Detailed Appropriately, Estimable, Emergent, Prioritized.
+Split the story into smaller stories.

 • DRY Do not Repeat Yourself